Bird migration: Threats and conservation

 The concentration of birds during migration can put species at risk.
 Some spectacular migrants have already gone extinct; during the passenger pigeon's (Ectopistes migratorius) migration the enormous flocks were 1.5 km wide, darkening the sky, and 300 mi long, taking several days to pass.

 Hunting along migration routes threatens some bird species.
 The populations of Siberian cranes (Leucogeranus leucogeranus) that wintered in India declined due to hunting along the route, particularly in Afghanistan and Central Asia.
 Birds were last seen in their favourite wintering grounds in Keoladeo National Park in 2002.
 Structures such as power lines, wind farms and offshore oil-rigs have also been known to affect migratory birds.
 Other migration hazards include pollution, storms, wildfires, and habitat destruction along migration routes, denying migrants food at stopover points.
 For example, in the East Asian–Australasian Flyway, up to 65% of key intertidal habitat at the Yellow Sea migration bottleneck has been destroyed since the 1950s.

 Other significant areas include stop-over sites between the wintering and breeding territories.
 A capture-recapture study of passerine migrants with high fidelity for breeding and wintering sites did not show similar strict association with stop-over sites.
 Unfortunately, many historic stopover sites have been destroyed or drastically reduced due to human agricultural development, leading to an increased risk of bird extinction, especially in the face of climate change.

+Conversely, so-called "ship-assisted migration" may be a modern benefit to migrating birds by giving them a mid-ocean rest stop on ships.